 The firing line is the location where firing takes place.
-Firing point(s) are located at specific distances from the target(s) according to Rule 6.2.
+Firing point(s) are located at specific distances from the target(s) and are configured according to Rule 6.2.
 Firing distances are measured from the firing line to the face of the target.
 Competitors must take their positions on or within their assigned firing points.